idjebarni/convelio/README.md

 npm run start
 ```

-To deploy the app on github pages, run the following command
+To deploy the app on github pages, run the following command (The repo needs to be public)

 ```bash
 npm run deploy
 ```

-## Github pages

-If you want to play with the application you can follow this [link](https://idjebarni.github.io/convelio/user-list) & test it directly on github pages.